 Lesion just below the inner ear attributed by radiology to cholesterol granuloma of the petrous apex.
 Symptoms include headache.
 This lesion is high signal on T1 and T2.

 Axial MRI showing right petrous apex lesion, anterior and mesial (towards the middle) to the inner ear.
 The arrow shows the high signal on T2.
 On the left is T1, which is low signal.
 This is not a typical cholesterol granuloma which is high signal on both T1 and T2.

 Diagnosis is usually from the MRI and CT scan of the temporal bone (Dinh et al, 2016).
 Usually it is discovered on the MRI, and a temporal bone CT scan follows.

 The classic signs of cholesterol granulomas on CT scan are a smoothly marginated expansile mass that is nonenhancing and isodense with brain.
 It is not wise to do too many CT scans of the temporal bone, as they involve high radiation.

 On MRI they are hyperintense on both T1 and T2, and should not exhibit a change on gadolinium enhancement.

 Differentiating cholesterol granulomas from congenital cholesteatoma's can be tricky -- perhaps sometimes impossible.
 On T1 the granuloma should "light up" from cholesterol, but be lower signal intensity for the congenital cholesteatoma.
 However, there is overlap in imaging characteristics (Dinh et al, 2016), and ultimately one may find out at the time of surgery.

 Considerable literature recently has reported endoscopic approaches to these masses.
-As they are not truly malignant, this seems somewhat reasonable.
+As often they are not malignant, this seems somewhat reasonable.